 OUR COMMENT: It is remarkable that massage therapy, in only 500 to 1,000 hours of training, can provide a comparatively high income to highly motivated therapists willing to become more highly skilled than most graduates.
 Yet the skills and legal requirements can be achieved in as little as six to twelve months, sometimes less on a more intensive basis, with a relatively low expenditure of funds.

 For Example: a Physical Therapy Assistant (PTA) position could be considered roughly comparable to the status of a massage therapist.

 “Physical therapist assistants made an average salary of $54,330 in 2014.
 They made a similar wage to occupational therapy assistants, who brought home $57,260 in the same year.
 Physical therapists, who often work in a supervisory role, made more than physical therapist assistants with a mean wage of $83,940.”

 The PTA goes to school for two years, or 5 semesters of an accredited associate degree program.
-Tuition can cost form $5,000 to $20,000, depending on whether attending community college or higher end a private college (comparable to massage school costs).
-Yet their pay is about $18 to $30 per hour, also comparable to many massage therapists with only 6 to 12 months education TOTAL.
-Yet motivated, self employed massage therapists can earn $75K or more, some of them well over $100K per year.
+Tuition can cost from $5,000 to $20,000, depending on whether attending a community college or a higher-end private college (comparable to massage school costs).
+Yet their pay is about $18 to $30 per hour, also comparable to many massage therapists with only 6 to 12 months of education TOTAL.
+Yet motivated, self-employed massage therapists can earn $75K or more, some of them well over $100K per year.

 Yet because so many massage schools have produced so many new graduates, the law of supply & demand has been driving hourly wages for some therapists down considerably.
 That segment of the industry is becoming commoditized.